Loïc Dutrieux, Jan Verbesselt, Johannes Eberenz, Dainius Masiliūnas

 1. Clone your repository

-Go back to Git GUI, and press Clone Existing Repository.
+To clone using Git GUI, press Clone Existing Repository.
 Paste the URL you just copied to the Source Location field, and choose a directory you want to store your code in in the Target Directory field.
-Note: the Target Directory must not already exist!
+Note: unlike in Git Cola, the Target Directory must not already exist!
 Git GUI will create it for you.

 You will end up in an empty Git GUI window: